 - 1. Activate RDL.
-This may be done in three ways: - a.
-Enter b Remote Loop from the System Diagnostics/Statistics menu and toggle the <Spacebar> until "RL" appears next to the b Remote Loop option.; - Activate the "RL" signal on the DTE.
-If you are not sure which lead is the "RL" signal, please refer to Appendix D.
+This may be done in two ways: - Enter Remote Loop from the System Diagnostics/Statistics menu and toggle the <Spacebar> until "RL" appears next to the Remote Loop option.; - b.

-- c.
 Set the front panel switch to 'Remote'. - Perform a bit error rate test (BERT) using the internal V.52 generator (as described in Section 5.3), or using a separate BER Tester.
-If the BER test indicates a fault, and the Local Line Loopback test was successful for both NetLinkTMs, you may have a problem with the twisted pair line connection.
+If the BER test indicates a fault, and the Local Line Loopback test was successful for both NetLink[TM]s, you may have a problem with the twisted pair line connection.